DNA Frequently Asked Questions

 7. Can a hair sample be tested without a hair card?

 As of June 1 st 2020, all hair samples not sent in a Neogen hair card will be subject to a $5 “Loose Hair Fee” on each sample that is submitted in.
 Each hair card contains a unique barcode that is used for traceability purposes at Neogen.
 Be sure to order hair cards prior to making DNA requests in order to avoid delays in testing.
-You can order hair cards, blood cards and Tissue Sampling Units (TSUs) by contacting the office directly or by submitting a DNA Order Form.
+You can order hair cards, blood cards, and Tissue Sampling Units (TSUs) by contacting the office directly.

 8. How long can I store my sample before it expires?